GothenburgBitFactory/timewarrior/README.md

 ## Documentation

 There is extensive online documentation.
-You'll find all the details at [taskwarrior.org](https://taskwarrior.org/docs/timewarrior).
+You'll find all the details at [taskwarrior.org/docs/timewarrior](https://taskwarrior.org/docs/timewarrior).

+There you will find documentaion, downloads, news and more.

 ## Contributing